“Getting out of bed might be hard sometimes but striving to look after people motivates me.” – Ryan Armitage

 Since I was young, and certainly for as long as I can remember, my parents have owned and ran their own businesses.
 They’ve worked together since the late 80s and so growing up, it was something I was always around, and this instilled in me the ambition to one day have my own business, too.

 I’m already inspired and I can see why you would be too!
 Can you tell us why you like working with your family?

 It’s definitely a positive for us that we can discuss business anytime, anywhere – both in and out of work.
-It’s not unusual for us to be having a family Sunday dinner and be talking about what we’ve got on in work that week!
+It’s not unusual for us to be having a family Sunday dinner and talking about what we’ve got on at work that week!
 As we’re in such close contact, it means any business decisions can be made quickly and efficiently – there’s no going through shareholders, for example, to decide on something.
-As we’re family, we are already aware of each other’s strengths and weaknesses and our relationship outside of work means that we can be totally transparent with one another without worrying about upsetting anybody in the process, there really are no barriers.
+As we’re family, we are already aware of each other’s strengths and weaknesses and our relationship outside of work mean that we can be totally transparent with one another without worrying about upsetting anybody in the process, there really are no barriers.

 It is so refreshing to hear what you just said and to know that a family can work together so well.
 Families are often depicted struggling to get along, so it’s amazing to hear how your family defies all the stereotypes.
 So this next question is perfect…What have you learned about each other since working together?

 I’ve learned how well we can work together as a team.
 When you’re working with family and people that know and love you, it gives you the confidence to go for it knowing that you’ll always be in safe hands.
 Working with my family has also allowed me to learn so much about myself, too.

 As with life, it can bring its challenges and its ups and downs.
 Can you please kindly share any hurdles and challenges you have personally faced since starting Tezlom and how you’ve dealt with these challenges?